 Which is how we found ourselves at Perla’s in Austin drinking an off-the-menu grapefruit vodka cocktail called the Hemingway.* It’s a juicy pink concoction that’s made aromatic by a squeeze of lime, and a hint of bitterness from the unmistakable addition of Luxardo Maraschino Liqueur (a must have for any home bar; we use it mostly for Aviations and Last Words).

-The Hemingway is a fresh, juicy cocktail that can be dangerous because it is soooooo goooood.
+The Hemingway cocktail is a fresh, juicy cocktail that can be dangerous because it is soooooo goooood.
 If you’re having these at a friend’s house be sure to hide the car keys and bring your pajamas.

 *I know what you’re thinking, “Didn’t Ernest Hemingway invent the daiquiri which is rum based?
 How do you even spell daiquiri?”
 Excellent questions.
 Firstly, Ernie Hems (to his frenemies) didn’t invent the daiquiri but probably drank enough of them to believe he did.
 And secondly, who really knows how these drinks are named anyway, it might be named after my friend from high school, Mike Hemingway.
 Hi Mike!